htilburgs/MMM-MyTado/README.md

 The module will log a URL that you need to visit in your browser to complete the authentication process. </br>
 Check the logs for a message like this:
 ```
 MMM-MyTado: Device authentication required.
-Please visit the following URL:
+Open this URL to authenticate:
 https://login.tado.com/oauth2/device?user_code=XXXXXX
+```
 Visit the URL in your browser and follow the instructions to authenticate the module with your Tado account.
-```

 ## Configuration Options
 <table width="100%">
 	<thead>